yueen-ma/Awesome-VLA/README.md

 ## Citation
 Thank you for your interest!
-If you find our work interesting, please consider citing us with:
+If you find our work helpful, please consider citing us with:
 ```bibtex
 @article{DBLP:journals/corr/abs-2405-14093,
   author       = {Yueen Ma and